Pau Torres

+He began his career with Villarreal, making 173 competitive appearances and winning the 2021 Europa League; he was also loaned to Málaga.
+In July 2023, he signed with Aston Villa.

+Torres made his full debut for Spain in 2019, scoring in his first game.
+He was part of the squads at Euro 2020 and the 2022 World Cup.

 Club career

+Villarreal

 Born in Villarreal, Province of Castellón, Valencian Community, Torres played youth football with Villarreal.
 He made his league debut with the reserves on 21 August 2016, starting in a 1–0 Segunda División B away loss against Cornellà.

 Torres scored his first senior goal on 8 October 2016, the first in a 2–2 home draw with Badalona.
 His maiden competitive appearance for the first team took place on 20 December, when he came on as a late substitute for Víctor Ruiz in the 1–1 home draw against Toledo in the round of 32 of Copa del Rey; by doing so, he became the first player born in Villarreal to debut for the club in 13 years.

 Torres played his first match in La Liga on 26 November 2017, replacing fellow youth graduate Manu Trigueros late into a 2–3 home loss to Sevilla.
 He made his UEFA Europa League debut ten days later, starting and finishing the 0–1 group stage defeat against Maccabi Tel Aviv also at the Estadio de la Cerámica.

 On 6 August 2018, Torres was loaned to Málaga for one year.
 He only missed four Segunda División games during his spell as the side reached the promotion play-offs and, subsequently, was recalled by his parent club.

 Torres subsequently cemented his place in Villarreal's starting XI, playing every minute in the league.
 In October 2019, he was rewarded with a contract extension until 2024, and the same month scored his first goal in the Spanish top tier, opening a 2–1 loss at Osasuna.

+Torres contributed nine appearances in the 2020–21 UEFA Europa League as the tournament ended in a first-ever European victory for the team, under manager Unai Emery.
+This included the final, a penalty shootout win over Manchester United after a 1–1 draw.

+Aston Villa

+On 12 July 2023, Torres signed for Aston Villa for a reported fee of £31.5 million, rejoining coach Emery.
+He made his Premier League debut on 12 August, replacing the injured Tyrone Mings during the first half of an eventual 5–1 loss at Newcastle United.
+He scored his first goal on 8 October, in a 1–1 away draw against Wolverhampton Wanderers.

+Torres endured a lengthy spell on the sidelines in the 2024–25 season, due to muscular problems and a foot injury.